anniehsuan/Portfolio/README.md

 ## License -- Meghna Hugo Theme
 * Copyright © 2020 Designed by Themefisher & Developed by Gethugothemes
 * Code License: Released under the MIT license.
 * Image license: The images are only for demonstration purposes.
-They have their own licence, I don't have permission to share those image.
+They have their own licence.
+I don't have permission to share those image.